ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Like many developers, I assumed its sole purpose was performance…</blockquote>

 <h3>4.
-Beyond the Spinner: Modern ‘Loading’ Animations for Your React Applications - <a href="https://medium.com/@Aayush-Kumar/beyond-the-spinner-modern-loading-animations-for-your-react-applications-8f0b61276ea1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unlocking the Power of Advanced React Patterns - <a href="https://medium.com/@clicktogain/unlocking-the-power-of-advanced-react-patterns-517d64bb9778" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aayush Kumar`**
+✍️ **posted by `Click To Gain`**

-<blockquote>Add these React loading animations in 2 min to your project and make it beautiful and appealing.</blockquote>
+<blockquote>React.js has become a cornerstone of modern web development, known for its simplicity and flexibility.
+While mastering the basics can take…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>